Skip to main content

 • Limit meals of black crappie and eel to one meal per month.

-• Do not fish in private ponds, with no public access and those that are not stocked by the state.
+• Do not eat fish from private ponds, with no public access and those that are not stocked by the state.

 • Trout from private vendors stocked into private ponds may be eaten.